Ajou-Soft-19/epas/README.md

 |<img src = "./img/circle_red.png" width = "20">|Emergency Vehicles|
 |<img src = "./img/circle_blue.png" width = "20">|Not-Alerted Vehicles|
 |<img src = "./img/circle_black.png" width = "20">|Alerted Vehicles|

+By selecting the emergency vehicle on the right, you can check the emergency path, checkpoints, etc. of the emergency vehicle.
+In addition, vehicles that have received alerts from the emergency vehicle are displayed in black in real time on the screen.
+You can deselect by pressing the `x` button.

 | Emergency Vehicle Confirmation |
 |-------------|